 Prior year recommendations

-As part of our audit we have specifically followed up the Authority's progress in addressing the recommendation in last years ISA 260 report.
+As part of our audit we have specifically followed up the Authority's progress in addressing the recommendation made in last year's ISA 260 report.

-The Authority has fully implemented the recommendation.
+The Authority has implemented the recommendation in our ISA 260 Report 2014/15.